whoflu/Influenza-Thresholds-settings-FAQ/README.md

 ---

-### Q: Should public perception or media attention influence threshold adjustments?
+### Q12: Should public perception or media attention influence threshold adjustments?

 **A:** Public perception and media attention play a significant role in shaping the public's response to health events.
 However, when it comes to the scientific process of setting thresholds, the primary considerations should be evidence-based and rooted in epidemiological data.
 Here's a structured perspective: